ITstreet1/WHITEBoard-unus/README.md

 Ūnus, use Uno bootloader, rather then Nano because it saves precious memory.

-!!On protoype boards 5V and GND markings are switched!!
+!!On prototype boards 5V and GND markings are switched!!

 Schematics is ok.